Kolten Wong Player Props: Mariners vs. Diamondbacks

 Kolten Wong At The Plate

-- Wong has six doubles, two home runs and 16 walks while batting .165.
+- Wong is batting .168 with six doubles, two home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.